Configure identity provider routing rules

 Configure routing rules for each of your identity providers (IdP) or for different combinations of user criteria.
 Users who don't meet the conditions of your routing rules are evaluated by the default rule, which specifies Okta as the identity provider.

 To create routing rules that aren't bound to a specific IdP, see Configure dynamic routing rules.

 Before you add routing rules, you need to configure the Okta IWA Web agent and at least one additional identity provider (social identity providers are accepted).
-See Configure Inbound SAML and Generic OpenID Connect.
+See Add a SAML 2.0 IdP and Generic OpenID Connect.